WolfscorpioTest/CSFHW3/README.txt

 Part b: Best Cache Experiment
 The experiment should be run on a large trace file
-We decided to choose gcc.trace the size for all caches will be 256 and number of bytes per block is 16 Each type of cache will need to be tested for combinations of write-allocate write-through write-allocate write-back no-write-allocate write-through
+We decided to choose gcc.trace the size for all caches will be 4096 kb
+Each type of cache will need to be tested for combinations of write-allocate write-through write-allocate write-back no-write-allocate write-through

+Set associative caches will have to be tested for large and small block sizes We will use 4 bytes and 8 bytes

 associative caches will need to be tested with lru or fifo for all combinations